CivicActions/guidebook/common-practices-tools/contribution/contrib-first.md

 In the case of changes needed to existing modules or Drupal core:

 1. We contribute patches to existing issues or create new issues.
-2. We use the compose-patches to apply local copies of the contributed patches.
+2. We use the [composer-patches](https://github.com/cweagans/composer-patches) to apply local copies of the contributed patches.

 ## Contrib first modules